Wake Up Call (Theory of a Deadman album): Recording

+Promotion and singles

-Promotion and singlesWake Up Call marked the first album in which the band went by their abbreviated name, Theory.
+Wake Up Call marked the first album in which the band went by their abbreviated name, Theory.
 Its first single, "Rx (Medicate)", was released on July 27, 2017, the same day that Theory of a Deadman announced the name of its respective album.
 The song addresses the opioid epidemic that has affected the United States, with Connolly telling Billboard that he "really wanted to discuss how messed up America is" regarding prescription drugs.
 He also conveyed his feelings that this was the band's "most important song" as far as how it has affected their fans.

 "Rx (Medicate)" proved to be successful, with Back claiming it as "the biggest song of [the band's] career right now".
 The track reached number one on the Billboard Mainstream Rock chart in October 2017 and earned a "No. 1 Song Award" from the Society of Composers, Authors and Music Publishers of Canada (SOCAN).
 It was certified platinum in June 2018 by Music Canada and nominated for "Rock Song of the Year" at the 2018 iHeartRadio Music Awards.

 Pre-orders of the album were made available on July 28, 2017, which included "Rx (Medicate)" as an instant grat download.
 The band released a music video for "Echoes" in September 2017; the song was also made available with pre-orders.
 The album's second single, "Straight Jacket", was released in January 2018, and was accompanied by a music video on their official YouTube account in February 2018.
 Featuring staccato piano notes performed by Connolly, the song reached number 12 on Billboards Mainstream Rock chart in May 2018.

 The band launched a 33-city tour in the United States during the fall of 2017.
 The tour was extended into 2018 to include shows throughout western Canada and Europe.
 "There’s a real dichotomy of Theory now, two very different sides," Connolly said.
 "Not that we want to get away from our old songs, but the new songs are so diverse, such a juxtaposition.
 We're really working on building a big show, and trying to make it all more visual, as well."
 The band toured in Australia for the first time in their career in June 2018, and released a video the following month for "PCH" (which stands for "Pacific Coast Highway", the name designated to a particular section of the California State Route 1 in southern California) at the start of their summer tour in the United States.
 A music video for the title track was also released in October 2018.